jessimaye/BundesPosts/README.md

 ### Running the model

 The jupyter notebook "Model_Run" contains the run of the model with which the data was annotated.
 During the scraping some data had to be retrieved at a later point, which is also processed within this notebook.

+### Analysing and visualizing the data
+The two jupyter notebooks called "Sentiment_pro_Jahr" and "Sentiment_pro_Partei" contain the code to analyse and visualise the data.
+"Sentiment_pro_Jahr" focuses on absolute post numbers and their visualisation per year, per month and in long graphs spanning several years, regardless of parties.
+"Sentiment_pro_Partei" on the other hand does almost the same, except with focus on each individual party.
+In addition to absolute numbers, this notebook concentrates also on a mean-sentiment value for eacht party.
+This mean is calculated by subtracting the number of negative posts from the number of positive posts and dividing the result through the total number of posts.
+The resulting graphics can be found in Analyse/Sentiment_Graphics.zip of this repository.
+These visualisations have been the foundation of the analysis.

+## Analyse
+This folder contains the results of the analysis.
+There are currently one folder called "Parteien_Top_Ten" and a zip-file called "Sentiment_Graphics" in this folder.
+The zip-file contains every graphic that can be produced with the code from Sentiment-Analysis/Sentiment_pro_Jahr.ipynb and Sentiment-Analysis/Sentiment_pro_Partei.ipynb, which are over 100 indiviual graphics.

+### Parteien_Top_Ten
+This folder contains 40 files with five files for each party.

+The five files contain:
+- The ten most frequent topics for all positive posts of the party
+- The ten most frequent topics for all neutral posts of the party
+- The ten most frequent topics for all negative posts of the party
+- The ten most frequent topics in general of the party
+- An overview combining the prior four files